18 Best Audiobooks on Artificial Intelligence for 2026

-Artificial intelligence is transforming industries, and audiobooks are a great way to learn about it on the go.
-Here’s a quick rundown of 15 must-listen AI audiobooks that cover everything from practical applications to ethical dilemmas:
+Artificial intelligence will be transforming the entire world around us in 2026, and audiobooks are a great way to learn about it on the go.
+Here’s a quick rundown of 18 must-listen AI audiobooks that cover everything from practical applications to ethical dilemmas:

-- Algorithms to Live By: Learn how AI algorithms can improve decision-making in daily life.
+- Algorithms to Live By: Shows how computer science principles can improve everyday decision-making and time management.

-- The Big Nine: Explore how nine tech giants are shaping AI’s future.
+- The Big Nine: Examines how nine powerful tech giants are steering the future direction of artificial intelligence.

-- AI for Small Business: Practical AI strategies for small businesses.
+- AI for Small Business: Practical, step-by-step guidance for small businesses looking to adopt AI effectively.

-- You Look Like a Thing and I Love You: A humorous take on AI’s quirks and limitations.
+- You Look Like a Thing and I Love You: A humorous and eye-opening look at why today’s AI often fails in strange and surprising ways.

-- The AI Advantage: How businesses can use AI for incremental improvements.
+- The AI Advantage: Focuses on how businesses can use AI for steady, incremental operational improvements.

 Quick Comparison